 Colombia has a wealth of national parks to explore, but there’s one in particular that should be on your list to visit: Los Nevados National Park (Parque Nacional de los Nevados).

-Although not as frequented as the likes of Tyrona National Park, it’s a hidden treasure in the heart of Colombia and a place you should add to your travel plans.
+Although not as frequented as the likes of Tayrona National Park, it’s a hidden treasure in the heart of Colombia and a place you should add to your travel plans.

 Where is Los Nevados National Park?